MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics-virtual-agent.md

 # Learn with Power Virtual Agent Bot through lessons
-The Power Virtual Agent includes a set of four lessons from which you can learn how a topic can be created, conditions used, and out-of-the-box pre-built entity as well as a custom entity.
+The Power Virtual Agent includes a set of four lessons from which you can learn how a topic can be created, conditionals used, and leverage an out-of-the-box pre-built entity as well as a custom entity.

 * Lesson 1 - A simple topic</br>
 This lesson will show you how you can create a simple topic with one conditional branch.